tahasama/ecommerce-DjangoRestFramework/README.md

   It is possible to add a e-mail service to alert customers or send bills, the usage of Celery for queueing with Redis or RabbitMq

-  Also possible to use caching system with Redis
+ ' Possible to use caching system with Redis